29 Nov 2008

 Principal Role ( by Lorna Hill)

 As a young teenager, I very much enjoyed the first four books in Lorna Hill's 'Sadler's Wells' series about young ballet dancers.
-I knew there were further books in the series, but they were not in print at the time.
+I think I vaguely knew there were further books in the series, but they were not in print at the time.

-In recent years, they evidently came into print again, as I've managed to acquire a few more of her books, in paperback, from charity shops.
-Unfortunately, they've all been somewhat disappointing, not living up to the promise of the first four.
+In recent years, they evidently came into print again.
+I've managed to acquire a few more of her books, in paperback, from charity shops.
+Unfortunately, they've all been somewhat disappointing, not (in my opinion) living up to the promise of the first four.

 This is the ninth in the Sadler's Wells series, and while it wasn't a bad read, it wasn't very inspiring.
-The somewhat unlikely story is about Fazia, Crown Princess of a small European country, but currently in exile.
+The somewhat unlikely story is about Fazia, Crown Princess of a small European country, who is currently in exile.

-In somewhat unlikely circumstances, after a series of mild scares, Fazia and Elizabeth bump into Timothy, the likeable son of a Vicar who featured in one or two of the previous books, and who is in love with another ballet dancer.
+In somewhat unlikely circumstances, after a series of mild scares, Fazia and Elizabeth bump into a young man called Timothy.
+He is the likeable son of a Vicar who featured in one or two of the previous books, and who is in love with another ballet dancer.

 The style is fairly rushed, and the characters are pretty flat.
 In the earlier books, Lorna Hill wrote in the first person, so we got far more of an insight into some of the individuals.
 But this book is written from several third person perspectives, and it really doesn't work all that well.